souvikbaruah/contribution-graph-hack/README.md

 # contribution-graph-hack
-Tried to hack the contribution graph of my GitHub profile using a very short Python script.
+Hacked the contribution graph of my GitHub profile using a very short Python script.